cmu-mirakle2000/blockchain/cli_documentation.md

 ### 1 Set Difficulty

 **Command**: `difficulty`
-**Description**: Sets the mining difficulty for the nodes and resets the blockchain.
+**Description**: Sets the mining difficulty for the nodes the blockchain.

 **Arguments**:
 - `difficulty` (int): The difficulty level for mining.